Purpose of the Grant Program

 - Residence permit allowance based on the actual permit fees (incl. grantee and accompanying family members).

-- Housing for the scholar and his/her accompanying family arranged and paid for by the host university.
+- Housing for the scholar and their accompanying family arranged and paid for by the host university.
 This information should be confirmed in the letter of invitation.

 - Orientation and support services provided by the Fulbright Finland Foundation in Helsinki.
 For example, the Foundation will arrange a four-day arrival orientation in Helsinki for all U.S. Fulbright grantees at the end of August each year (orientation is also arranged in January for grantees arriving for the spring semester).